NaughtyMonk/UE_TexturePath_Updater/README.md

 ![Absolute path to your folder](Img/Absolute_path.png)

-# ABSOLUTE PATH to the folder where your new .png, .tga, .jpg, etc., files reside.
+## ABSOLUTE PATH - folder where your new .png, .tga, .jpg, etc., files reside.